-I finally mastered the undone wavy look a few years ago after TRESemmé global stylist Justine Marjan styled my hair at an event the brand held for editors in New York.
+But I finally mastered the undone wavy look a few years ago after TRESemmé global stylist Justine Marjan styled my hair at an event the brand held for editors in New York.
 Marjan, who counts Ashley Graham, the Kardashians, Olivia Culpo, and Kristen Cavalleri among her clients, gave me the effortless waves of my dreams using a flat iron and a few styling products.
 Her technique was fast, and seemed easy enough that I'd be able to handle doing it myself.

 While I know how to style my own thick, dry, straight hair, I wanted to get some general insight on how everyone else can do it, too.
-So, I reached out to Marjan via email to get her tips on how to do flat iron waves on every hair type and texture.
+So, I reached out to Marjan via email to get her tips on curling hair with a flat iron for every hair type and texture.

 "The beveled edges of the iron make it easy to rotate as you work down each section in alternate directions creating an S pattern," she says.
 "I also use the heated plates of the iron to press down on the hair as I push it through the iron in a wave pattern.
 This creates a more natural looking wave pattern in the hair that looks less uniform than a curling iron."

-Once you've finished your entire head, she uses a small amount of an anti-frizz cream like TRESemmé's Between Washes Smooth Renew Anti-Frizz Cream to break up the texture and give the waves a lived-look.
-She finishes the look off by spraying TRESemmé Compressed Micro Mist Hair Spray Hold Level 4: Extend all over to hold the waves in place.
+Once you've finished your entire head, she uses a small amount of anti-frizz cream like TRESemmé's Between Washes Smooth Renew Anti-Frizz Cream to break up the texture and give the waves a lived-look.
+She says to finish the look off by spraying TRESemmé Compressed Micro Mist Hair Spray Hold Level 4: Extend all over to hold the waves in place.

 VIDEO: Beauty School: How to Use a Round Brush for a Perfect Blowout

-Even the simplest hairstyles have a learning curve, but along with these tips, the key is not to overthink it with you're going in with the flat iron.
+Even the simplest hairstyles have a learning curve, but along with these tips, the key is not to overthink it when you're going in with the flat iron.
 After all, these waves are supposed to look effortless.